 Aventon bikes use a brushless hub motor.
 The size, capacity, and power of the motor differ between each Aventon bike.
 Some Avneton e-bikes have 500W motors, while others include 350W motors, for example.

 Yes, all Aventon bikes are built to the IPX4 water-resistant standard.
 That means Aventon bikes are resistant to water splashes from any direction, and you can ride an Aventon electric bike anywhere and in any weather.

 However, Aventon says that you should never use a pressure washer or sprayer to clean an Aventon e-bike, nor should you submerge it underwater or subject Aventon bikes to pressurized sprays.

-In this Aventon bikes review, we’ve covered each of the eight bikes that Aventon offers in 2022.
+In this Aventon bikes review, we’ve covered the full Aventon lineup.
 This includes commuters, hybrids, casual hardtails, and foldable e-bikes.
-There truly is something for everyone, and Avneton offers the price ranges to match.
+There truly is something for everyone, and Avneton offers price ranges to match.

 Overall, we recommend Aventon bikes to anyone looking for a casual e-bike with a very comfortable range.